8VIM/8VIM/README.md

 ## Download -
 Please get the latest release build from Play store : https://play.google.com/store/apps/details?id=inc.flide.vi8

+## Initial Idea

+The application was started essentially as a clone of 8pen, which for some reason they have stopped distributing.
+(I can no longer install it even though when i paid for it!!!)

+To understand what exactly this keyboard is please watch the video "https://www.youtube.com/watch?v=99vsUF4NuLk"

 ## Usability Guide

 So, what capablities does 8Vim have?